abdfnx/botway/README.md

 # botway

-🤖 A bot framework to generate, build, handle and deploy your own bot, for Discord, or Telegram, or Slack.
+🤖 Generate, build, handle and deploy your own bot with your favorite language, for Discord, or Telegram, or Slack.